Personal Information Protection Policy

 - to carry out the organization and administration of the event;

-- to provide a list of participants for any event to be made available to all those in attendance and to those members who did not attend;
+- to provide a list of participants (company name, first and last name of delegate, title) for any event to be made available to attending sponsor companies and exhibitors and made available to delegates whose company is a TIAC Member;

 - to invite participants to future events that are likely to be of interest to them;